bblack-007/BB-Git-project/README.md

 The project has several parts including -
 1. Setting up a repository and close locally
 2. Add the Python code from prior course -- bikeshare.py.
-Add a data file and `.gitignore` file.
+Add a data file and `.gitignore` file
-3. Create branches to include updates to `documentation', specifically docstrings in the `bikeshare.py`
+3. Create branches to include updates to `documentation`, specifically docstrings in the `bikeshare.py`
+4. Another branch will be created in order for `refactoring` of the Python code
+5. Finally both branches will be merged into the `master` and this will be pushed back to the remote repository

 ## Repository Structure